 What makes the most recent royal wedding significant is not that it is the first to proceed on the grounds of this modern myth, but that it is the culmination of a story that so profoundly reinforces it.
-Ms. Markle’s dumping of her first husband, whom we can assume she married as a result of following her heart, and then marrying an English prince will seem to millions to be proof that, in spite of all evidence to the contrary, the myth of modern romance is true.
+Ms. Markle’s marrying an English prince will seem to millions to be proof that, in spite of all evidence to the contrary, the myth of modern romance is true.

 In the older understanding of marriage, of course, the heart mattered less.
 People married for a variety of reasons, and surely some level of affection was often among them.
 But, marriage was not seen as the ultimate fulfillment of some romantic fantasy.
 Once in the marriage, of course, getting out was much more difficult.
-In the older understanding, divorce was rightly stigmatized.
-In the age of Princess Divorcee, it is celebrated as a sometimes necessary step, if one is to follow one’s heart bravely.
+In the older understanding, divorce was discouraged.
+Now, it is celebrated as a sometimes necessary step, if one is to follow one’s heart bravely.

-Watching Ms. Markle trade up with such spectacular success will encourage them to take these impulses more seriously.
-Watching Ms. Markle follow her heart all the way to a place in the royal family will inspire them to believe that if they too follow their hearts, they will find a place with some other man, some other, better family.
+Ms. Markle’s wedding encourage many people to take these impulses more seriously.
+Watching Ms. Markle follow her heart all the way to a place in the royal family will inspire them to believe that if they too follow their hearts, they will find a better place, a better spouse.

 Thoughts of this kind are, of course, just part of human nature.
-Women have always thought this way.
-In the past, though, culture put limits on the degree to which they could act on them.
-Their freedom to trade up was limited in the interests of the rest of society, especially children.
+In the past, culture put limits on the degree to which people could act on them.
+Their freedom to trade spouses was limited in the interests of the rest of society, especially children.
 In the age of following one’s heart, all such limits have been dismantled.